 Human beings have evolved to be in motion.
 A sedentary lifestyle is contrary to human nature and bad for our brains.
 Exercising through and out of stressful situations is what we, as human beings, have been conditioned to do by hundreds of thousands of years of evolution.
 Today, the average person expends only 38 percent of the energy that our prehistoric ancestors once did.

-At Cottonwood Tucson's Arizona drug rehab, we appreciate the fact that physical activity is key in attaining physical and emotional balance and is also necessary for optimizing the brain’s ability to think well and produce a calm and happy mood.
-In our addiction rehab treatment programs, we have found that exercise has been proven to increase the activity of dopamine, norepinephrine and serotonin, the brain’s primary mood-regulating chemical messengers.
+At Cottonwood Tucson’s Arizona behavioral health and addiction rehab, we appreciate the fact that physical activity is key in attaining physical and emotional balance and is also necessary for optimizing the brain’s ability to think well and produce a calm and happy mood.
+In our treatment programs, we have found that exercise has been proven to increase the activity of dopamine, norepinephrine and serotonin, the brain’s primary mood-regulating chemical messengers.
 A skillful exercise regime allows those who suffer from addictions and mood disorders to positively affect the biological component of mood and emotional difficulties.